 After ulcerative colitis surgery, a person may need to change their diet.
 Without a colon, the body digests food differently.

-Some people may need to take vitamins or supplements to ensure they get enough nutrients.
+Some people may need to take vitamins or supplements to ensure that they get enough nutrients.
 A doctor or dietitian can help a person make an individualized meal plan after they have had surgery.

 - raw fruits and vegetables